neighbourhoodie/stf-php-ansible/README.md

 +ssh_common_args = -F etc/ssh_config_jump1
 ```

-And then you initialise the authentication with `bin/auth-jump1` like before.
+And then you initialize the authentication with `bin/auth-jump1` like before.